 Your money enabled Help Tibet to respond immediately and appropriately to the difficulties in the Tibetan community caused by the current Covid19 world pandemic.

-Help Tibet works in partnership with people of Tibetan origin to promote sustainable communities and develop initiatives which support the wellbeing of the most vulnerable..
+Help Tibet works in partnership with people of Tibetan origin to promote sustainable communities and develop programmes which support the wellbeing of the most vulnerable.

 We seek to achieve our aims through the funding of programmes and projects to meet the needs of Tibetans living in exile in India and Nepal.
 These include:

 - The development of pre-school education

 - The provision of libraries and science laboratories in primary schools

 - Improvements in health care, sanitation and the supply of water